alejandroaviles/CLEFT/ReadMe.txt

 You can use your own k_func.dat input file by writing its relative route in CLEFT/par.ini

-3) data/q_func.dat output file gives the \Xi_ell(q) functions as defined in eqs.()-() of arXiv:1506.XXXX.
+3) data/q_func.dat output file gives the \Xi_ell(q) functions as defined in eqs.(4.14)-(4.17) of arXiv:1506.XXXX.
 Each \Xi_ell is split in linear (if it has), loop and eft pieces.
 The last two columns gives the linear and loop 1D displacement field dispersions.
 The columns are:

 #1  =  q
 #2  =  linear correlation function